 "allotments had suffered over recent years from a lack of proper management".
-(Sentinel newspaper, 5th Jan 2009)Given the Council's record on running down assets that sit on land they wish to sell off to developers, the suspicion might be that some sites had been deliberately allowed to become run down.
+(Sentinel newspaper, 5th Jan 2009)Given the Labour-run Council's record on running down assets that sit on land they wish to sell off to developers, the suspicion might be that some sites had been deliberately allowed to become run down.
 If so, then they would have been following a national trend.
 Nationally, allotment provision appears to have slumped under the Labour government.
 A 2006 academic report on allotments was commissioned by the Labour government from the University of Derby — although the damning report was then kept buried until 2011 when it was unearthed by the new government.
 This report found that the local Councils had together sold off around 50,000 individual plots to developers, and that allotment sites had fallen by... "nearly 800 between 1996 and 2006."
 According to the MyTunstall website, allotments cover 185 acres of Stoke-on-Trent, and the City Council is said to be the third largest city provider of allotments in the UK.
 It's not known how many of the city's sites may have been sold to developers by Labour over the past 15 years or so, if any.
 A 1988 study found that just 1.1% of Stoke-on-Trent's allotment holders were under 25, with 88.3% being over 40.
 The gender balance was then 92% male, 8% female.
 49% of plot holders were either unemployed or retired.
 Plot holders rarely lived more than a mile from the plot they held.
 For more details see: George Kay's Allotment Gardens in Stoke-on-Trent (1988), issue 11 of Staffordshire University's academic journal Occasional Papers in Geography.
-The abutting town of Newcastle-under-Lyme (geographically a seamless part of the Stoke city-region, although many there profess to loathe Stoke) has just seven allotment sites and 254 plots, according to a report in The Sentinel of Nov 2011.
+The abutting town of Newcastle-under-Lyme (geographically a seamless part of the Stoke city-district, although many there profess to loathe Stoke) has just seven allotment sites and 254 plots, according to a report in The Sentinel of Nov 2011.
 Reflecting the relatively affluent nature of the town, rents there are £53.10 a year.
 At Nov 2011 there was a huge waiting list there of 295, more than the entire available number of plots.
 Despite this obvious need, the Council was reportedly seeking to work out how their allotment costs... "can be reduced significantly or fully recovered" (Sentinel, 29th Nov 2011) and there appear to be no signs of new provision being planned.
 Newcastle's councillors appear to view allotments as cost-sinks, rather than as invaluable community assets.
 Given the running-cost figures I give at the end of this article, this seems an odd stance to take.
 Possibly the councillors are not in full possession of the financial details.
 At least the waiting list in Newcastle still appears to be open, at a time when many councils are simply closing their waiting lists due to the weight of demand, and in order to avoid negative publicity.
 Further allotments in the Stoke city-region are provided under the auspices of lesser Councils in places such as Kidsgrove (£32 a year), and Lyme Valley.
 Allotments sites in the Staffordshire Moorlands (not including Leek) are private, and are not controlled by the Council — although they do manage Church Rd.
 Community Gardens which provides therapeutic gardening for the NHS and local children's centres.
 Leek Town Council controls seven allotment sites, with an annual plot rent of £20.
 The average local per-plot running costs for a local Council are unknown.
 It seems likely site upkeep costs are lower in Stoke-on-Trent than elsewhere, due to the large number of sites and the economies of scale which that must bring.
 But one indication on running costs in a comparable northerly city region is to be found in a 2004 debate on allotments in the House of Commons (Hansard, 9th December 2004).
 The then-M.P.
 Ben Chapman said that in his constituency of Wirral South the annual cost of renting a plot was... "£25 a year against the council's upkeep costs of £31".
 Adjusting for inflation, that would put current Council upkeep costs at around £38.50 per plot.
 It therefore seems likely that, even taking into account pensioner discounts, the city of Stoke is at least breaking even by charging an average £45-50 a year rent.
 By comparison, in Norwich the allotments in that city are reported to generate a profit of £27,540 on a plot rent of around £40.
 Despite this, rents there are now reportedly set to be increased to £70 a year in 2013/14 — which is expected to make the Council a profit of £70,107.
 It seems regrettable that some Councils are now starting to see their allotments as cash-cows and and doubling or even tripling prices.
 The economics of allotments are not simply in their cash income, but also in the wider social savings that arise from the incalculable health and well-being benefits that allotments give to men over 40.
 Raising allotment plot rates may bring a city some trifling profit, but the inadvertent long-term effect on male health could add many millions annually to the health and social care budget.

 Sunday, 30 September 2012